ITU-BDSA-GROUP-20/Chirp/docs/report.md

 On pull, and push-requests, the program is built, and tested using the provided test-suite.

 ### Deployment of the application
-On push to the "main" branch, the program is built and tested If building and testing the program succeeds, the program is compiled for Linux and uploaded as a artifact to the deployment job.
+On push to the "main" branch, the program is built and tested.
+If building and testing of the program succeeds, the program is compiled for Linux and uploaded as an artifact to the deployment job.

-The deployment job downloads the artifacts, and deploys them to the Azure Web Ser
+The deployment job downloads the artifacts, and deploys them to the Azure Web Service.

 ### Release of the application
+On pushes with the tag "v*.*.*", the program is Built.
+After building of the program succeeds, runtime targets for "osx-arm64", "osx-x64", "win-x64", "linux-x64" are defined, and the program is subsequently compiled for these platforms.
+After compiling for the platforms, the outputted folders are compressed to .zip or .tar formats, depending on what is appropriate for the targeted platform.
+The compressed folders are now released on GitHub.

 ## Team work